On optimal designs using topology optimization for flow through porous media applications: OPTIMAL LAYOUTS FOR A 2D AXISYMMETRIC PROBLEM

-However, using axisymmetric analysis, we could obtain a discrete 0-1 material distribution with high-permeability material being placed perfectly concentric and near to the inner circle; see figure \ref{Fig:TO_porous_cylinder_axi_material_layout}.
-These numerical results match very well with the derived analytical solution.
-Importantly, the material distribution in this problem is different from that of the 1D problem where high-permeability material can be placed anywhere.
-Also, non-linearities in the Darcy-Barus model do not seem to affect the optimal material distribution for the chosen problem; however, the pressure distribution within the domain is vastly different as shown in figure \ref{Conc_cyln4}.
-Although the inlet and outlet pressures remain same for both the cases, the internal pressure within the domain evaluated using the Darcy-Barus model yields much lower values compared to the Darcy model.
+The possibility of finger-type solutions or checkered board patterns under topology optimization is adequately discussed in the literature; for example, see \citep{bruns2007topology,bendsoe_sigmund_2013topology}.
+Herein, we have shown that such pathological numerical designs for an axisymmetric problem could arise if one does not explicitly enforce the underlying symmetry---by not using axisymmetric finite elements.
+The other main findings of this section are: \begin{enumerate}[(i)] \item The numerical solution using axisymmetric finite elements matches the analytical solution, thereby justifying the single material interface assumption used in the analytical solution. \item Under an optimal solution for a 2D axisymmetric problem, the high-permeability material should be placed near the inner boundary.
+This material distribution in this problem is different from that of the 1D problem, where high-permeability material can be placed anywhere. \item The non-linearity under the Darcy-Barus model does not seem to affect the optimal material distribution for the chosen problem; however, the pressure distribution within the domain under the Darcy and Darcy-Barus models vastly differs, as shown in figures \ref{Conc_cyln4} and \ref{Conc_cyln5}.
+Although the inlet and outlet pressures remain the same, the internal pressure within the domain evaluated using the Darcy-Barus model is lower than the corresponding pressure under the Darcy model. \end{enumerate}